Unity-Environmental-University/LXD-Documentation/Writerside/topics/Home.md

-# Getting Started

-## Objective
+# Documentation Playground Activity

-Introduce learning designers to JetBrains Writerside by creating and previewing a document
+An Activity to introduce learning designers to JetBrains Writerside by creating and previewing a document

 >**Duration**: 30 Minutes